-From our cottage every day we gazed at that beautiful mountain but now Sliabh Ban is getting further and further away.
+From our cottage every day we gazed at that beautiful mountain, but now Sliabh Bahn is getting further and further away.
 Mother stops and there are tears in her eyes as the huge group of us all take a last glimpse of the mountain and forest that would always remind us of home.

 A few of the women say they will go no further and want to go back home, but Bailiff Robinson told them there was nowhere for them to go, reminding them that their cottages were tumbled.

 ‘Better to journey on with your neighbours and relations than to be left to fend for yourselves here,’ he warns them.

 ‘You saw what is happening them in Tarmonbarry, do ye want to end up like them ?’ barked Robinson.

 We walked and walked and poor little Bernard’s feet were sore and cut and bleeding.
 Mother tried to rub and clean them and put some moss in his shoes.

 ‘They will be a lot worse by the end of this hundred mile walk my lad,’ warned old Luke Murray.

 History: Famine Art and Bronze Shoes at Last View of Sliabh Bawn